HOHENSTAUF/django-server/README.md

 Tokens are generated with PyJWT. *Refresh Token* is stored in database along with user information, *Access Token* could be retrieved via login or refresh requests, using *Refresh Token*.
 I've also choose to use JWT to encode *user id* and *expiration time* of the *Refresh Token*.
-There is a lot of work to be done to make the API truly safe and functional, however, at this particular stage I focused on realisation of each given objective which are:
+There is a lot of work to be done to make the API truly safe and functional, however, on this particular stage I focused on realisation of each given objective which are:

 - RESTful API must be developed with Django and Django REST Framework.